 Since popular legal platforms like Westlaw have been using AI for a while now, almost all law firms have used some form of artificial intelligence (AI) at some point.
 However, the adoption of Generative AI in the legal sector is relatively new.

-The main advantage of AI in law firms is its ability to save time.
-Tasks that once took hours or even days like research, drafting, reviewing documents, and entering data can now be done in seconds.
-With the help of AI the routine tasks can be automated and lawyers can focus more on higher-level, strategic work that directly benefits their clients.
+The main advantage of artificial intelligence in the legal industry is its ability to save time.
+Tasks that once took hours or even days, like research, drafting, reviewing documents, and entering data, can now be done in seconds.
+With the help of AI, routine tasks can be automated, and lawyers can focus more on higher-level, strategic work that directly benefits their clients.

-To fully grasp the benefits AI can bring to the legal field let's step back a little and dive into what AI is all about.
+To fully grasp the benefits AI in legal sector can bring to the table, let's step back a little and dive into what AI is all about.

 Artificial Intelligence (AI) is a branch of computer science that is focused on developing machines that can perform tasks that only humans previously could do.
 These tasks involve learning, problem-solving, perception, and understanding language.
 One of the first uses of AI in the legal field was through rules-based workflows.
 This method involves setting up specific rules that the AI system has to follow to make decisions or complete tasks.
 In a legal setting, this could mean sorting documents, organizing case files, or finding relevant laws and precedents.
 Rules-based AI is especially helpful for straightforward tasks that follow clear guidelines.
 However, its dependence on preset rules can make it less flexible and adaptable to new or complicated situations.

 Machine Learning (ML) is a layer of AI, that goes beyond fixed rules-based systems.
 It involves teaching AI systems to learn from provided data, recognize patterns within, and make decisions with minimal human input.
-In law firms, ML algorithms can review outcomes of past cases, legal precedents, and any other relevant data to provide predictive insights, help with legal research, or even estimate case results.
+Machine learning and law, together can review outcomes of past cases, legal precedents, and any other relevant data to provide predictive insights, help with legal research, or even estimate case results.
 Unlike rules-based AI, ML adapts and improves as it processes more data, making it more flexible and better suited to handle complex and changing legal situations.

 Natural Language Processing (NLP) is an important part of AI, especially for the legal sector.
 NLP allows AI to understand, interpret, and produce human language in a meaningful way.
 In law, NLP is used for tasks like analyzing legal documents, handling contracts, and helping to draft legal briefs.